pupil-labs/hmd-eyes/docs/Developer.md

 Demo: [Frame Publishing Demo](#FramePublishingDemo)

 To display images of the eyes, we provided a component called `FrameVisualizer`.
 It is based on the `FrameListener`, which takes care of subscribing to the `frame` topic and provides C# events on receiving eye frame data.
 The visualizer component displays the eye frames as `Texture2D` as children of the camera.

 ![Frame Visualizer](FrameVisualizer.png)

+* Model200Hz: For rotating eye frame images depending on hmd-eyes hardware (200Hz or 120Hz)

 ## Demo Scenes